 Fungal infections can also irritate your nose and cause your mucus to have the consistency of rubber.

-Fungal rhinosinusitis refers to a group of fungal infections that can cause this symptom.
-In the case of these conditions, your mucus turns a golden color while your body works to fight the fungal infection.
+Fungal rhinosinusitis is a group of fungal infections that can cause this symptom.
+In the case of these conditions, your mucus turns a golden color while your body works to fight the infection.

 Allergies